 To kick off Black History Month, BuyBlackNB announcing a new event series called “Black in Business,” to highlight and support Black entrepreneurs and aspiring business leaders.
 We’re partnering with the New Bedford Historical Society to host our first virtual event called, “HERstory: A Celebration of Black Women.”
 You’ll hear from women entrepreneurs who are drawing from a collective wealth of business experience and a shared passion for supporting women of color businesses.
 Learn more and RSVP here

 Virtual Tour of the Nathan and Polly Johnson House

-New Bedford Whaling National Historical Park will be debuting a new Virtual Tour of the Nathan and Polly Johnson House via our Facebook on February 14th.
+New Bedford Whaling National Historical Park offers a Virtual Tour of the Nathan and Polly Johnson House via our Facebook as well as their website.
 This virtual tour and video will allow people from all round the world to learn about and explore this National Historic Landmark in the heart of New Bedford.
+Click here to view.